Planet Hollywood Las Vegas: Features

-Planet Hollywood includes a 64470 sqft casino.
+Planet Hollywood includes approximately 68600 sqft of casino space.
+As of 2025, Caesars listed the casino with approximately 890 slot machines and 80 table games.
 When it opened as the Aladdin, it included a 35000 sqft "casino within a casino" by LCI, intended to attract wealthy foreign gamblers.
 It marked the company's first American casino.
 The overall casino opened with 2,800 slot machines, 1,000 of which came from the previous Aladdin.
 To help alleviate the resort's financial problems, the number of slot machines was reduced to 2,270 shortly after opening, making for a less-cluttered layout.
 Despite the financial problems, LCI's high-limit gaming area proved successful.

-The resort has 2,494 rooms, and includes a 39-story hotel tower.
+The resort has approximately 2,500 rooms and suites, including 2,496 redesigned guest rooms and suites completed as part of a June 2017 room renovation.
+It includes a 39-story hotel tower.
 Upon its opening, the resort included 75000 sqft of meeting space, as well as its own on-site utility plant, providing hot and cold water, as well as backup electricity.
-Like the original Aladdin, the new incarnation also featured an Arabian theme, most of which was removed during the Planet Hollywood rebranding; some elements remained in place at Desert Passage after its conversion into the Miracle Mile Shops.
-The mall is 475000 sqft, and has 170 tenants.
+Like the original Aladdin, the new incarnation also featured an Arabian theme, most of which was removed during the Planet Hollywood rebranding.
+Some elements remained in place at the separately owned Desert Passage mall after its conversion into the Miracle Mile Shops.
+The resort is connected to the Miracle Mile Shops, a 475000 sqft retail, dining, and entertainment mall.

 The Aladdin opened with approximately 20 restaurants, including those located in the mall.
 Pink's Hot Dogs opened a location at the resort in 2005.
 Koi, a small chain of Japanese restaurants, opened a Las Vegas location at Planet Hollywood in 2007.
-Chef Gordon Ramsay opened a burger restaurant, Gordon Ramsay Burger, in 2012.
+Koi closed in January 2024, and the space was later replaced by Caramella, an Italian restaurant and lounge developed by Caesars Entertainment and Tao Group Hospitality.
+Chef Gordon Ramsay opened Gordon Ramsay Burger at the resort in 2012.
 The restaurant includes a 30-foot-long glass wall containing flames.

 A nightclub, Privé, opened at the end of 2007.
-It was closed in July 2009, following a year-long investigation into various activities at the club, including drug use, prostitution, the admission of minors, and employ assault toward customers.
+It was closed in July 2009, following a year-long investigation into allegations including drug use, prostitution, the admission of minors, and assaults by employees against customers.
 Nevada gaming regulators issued a $500,000 fine against Planet Hollywood, which agreed to improve security and oversight at the club.
 It reopened in August 2009.